gl-vis/gl-isosurface3d/README.md

     + `values` *(Required)* An flattened 3D array of values
     + `dimensions` *(Required)* The dimensions of the array
-    + `isoRange` *(Recommended)* The range of values to envelop with the isosurface.
+    + `isoBounds` *(Recommended)* The range of values to envelop with the isosurface.
 Defaults to [1, Infinity], which creates an isosurface that has all values 1 and larger inside it.
-    + `intensityRange` *(Optional)* The range of values to map to [0..1] intensities.
+    + `vertexIntensityBounds` *(Optional)* The range of values to map to [0..1] intensities.
 Defaults to the minimum and maximum values of the values array.
     + `smoothNormals` *(Optional)* Generate vertex normals for the isosurface.
 Defaults to false.
     + `isoCaps` *(Optional)* Generate caps for the isosurface.
 Defaults to false.
+    + `singleMesh` *(Optional)* Merge isosurface and isocap meshes into a single mesh.
+Defaults to false, in which case the isocap mesh is stored in isoPlot.caps.

 * `bounds` is a bounds object that tells what part of the 3D array to display.
 It defaults to [[0, 0, 0], [width, height, depth]].